kintohub/kintohub-docs/docs/examples/nodejs/fastify.md

 Once complete, Click **Add to Project**

-Follow the instruction to creating a new project.
-Once created, you can then click **Open** on your Ionic block and see it running live!
+Follow the instruction to create a new project.
+Once created, you should be able to [access your API endpoints](https://docs.kintohub.com/docs/features/operating/accessing-endpoints).

 ## Installation & Local Run
 Ensure you have node 10 or higher.